LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/enhance-mobile-app-messaging.md

 ![](/img/mobile-app-messaging-capabilities-1.gif)

-For mobile app messaging, you can offer the following structured content items:
+For App Messaging, you can offer the following structured content items:

 * Cards (use to display links with an image such as 'learn more about our new programs)
 * Carousels (use to display product catalogue or several options)